zapier/visual-builder/docs/_publish/typeform.md

 ![](https://zappy.zapier.com/90f027eb232e4b3e21ad3fdac3d36863.png)

 In Typeform’s in-product “Connect Your Form” tab, they contextually surface the names, logos, and descriptions of the most popularly paired apps—powered by Zapier.
-The “Connect” buttons take the user directly to a pre-built Zap—called a Zap template—that they can set up with just a few clicks.
+The “Connect” buttons take the user directly to a pre-built Zap called a Zap template—that they can set up with just a few clicks.
 They also link to Zapier's full list of connected apps for users that can't find the app they want from the most popular options.

 ![](https://zappy.zapier.com/3ed64bf1484d6c50375ce323a8084a15.png)